The Association of Swiss Hemp Friends: History of hemp cultivation in Switzerland

 The Association of Swiss Hemp Friends aided farmers in industrially cultivating hemp which was used for medicinal purposes, sleeping pillows, calming tea, tobacco substitutes, for asthmatics, and in cosmetic products.
-During 1993 the organization helped to develop cultivation fields across 150 hectares of land with the collaboration of 200 farmers.
+During 1993 the organization helped to develop cultivation fields across 150 hectares (370 acres) of land with the collaboration of 200 farmers.
 During that time, other European states had restrictions imposed on hemp cultivation with THC content less than .3% but Switzerland lacked any such prohibitions.
 Though government and local administration took the matter seriously as apart from indigenous hemp cultivation, artificially grown Indian cannabis farming increased parallelly which had the potential use of producing marijuana.
 Jean-Pierre Egger, the president of the organization pleaded conspiracy as the organization was suspected to have associations in probable violations of the Narcotic Act.
 The police authority carried out a severe crackdown operation to fight the illicit cultivation and illegal commercial usage of artificially modified hemp plantations.

 CannaBioland case

 In 1994, local farmer Armin Käser had started to plant hemp on the farm in Litzistorf near Bösingen, namely the Cannabis sativa variety.
 Initially the cultivation was carried out with the aid of Swiss Hemp Trading Company (SWIHTCO) which is the commercial wing of VSHF.
 In 1996 Jean-Pierre Egger, president of VSHF, together with Armin Käser, founded CannaBioland.
-The farming area of CannaBioland covered more than 2.5 hectares.
+The farming area of CannaBioland covered more than 2.5 hectares (6¼ acres).
 The controversy began as reports were found that the hemp produced by the company was used for smoking marijuana, violating the Narcotics Law.
 Investigation and legal proceedings commenced in 1996 based on the allegations.
-During 1996 authorities confiscated dried hemp herbs, hemp stalks and other hemp products such as tea, oil and pillows weighing around 55 kilograms.
+During 1996 authorities confiscated dried hemp herbs, hemp stalks and other hemp products such as tea, oil and pillows weighing around 55 kilograms (120 lb).
 During 1997, as the hemp cultivation at Litzistorf continued, the local authorities confiscated all hemp produce weighing more than 3.5 tons and Käser and Egger were charged with violation of the Narcotics act.

 The judicial process continued for about 15 years as the charges for violation of Narcotics act could not be substantiated till the final verdict came where the farmer was sentenced to 21 months' conditional imprisonment in 2008.
 Egger was sentenced in December 2010 by the Freiburg cantonal court to a conditional imprisonment of eleven months and a fine of 1,000 francs for violating the Narcotics Act.
 Egger and the public prosecutor had taken the case to federal court, though In May 2011, the Federal Supreme Court upheld the judgment against Egger.